mohamedELBAHA/Detection_of_Quora_insincere_questions/README.md

-# Classification of Quora Questions - Detection of insincere questions.
+##Detection of Quora insincere questions.
-Transfer Learning for NLP with TensorFlow Hub : Quora Insincere Questions Classification
+Transfer Learning for Neural Language Processing with TensorFlow Hub, and performance visualization

-[1]
-[2]
-[3]